 The heating matrices in this report provide an initial overview of which heating system based on renewable (non- fossil) energy sources or district heat is most suitable for a building.
 The matrices presented, starting from the Austrian “klimaaktiv” blueprints, were adapted regionally with regard to structural and environmental conditions, building standards and economic viability.

-Renewable heating & cooling replacement technology briefs for end consumers – Report D4.2
+Renewable heating & cooling replacement handbook for end consumers – Report D4.2

 Best Practice Examples of (R)HC Replacements in the Target Regions – Report D4.4